 If you have a demo, you can explore the intuitive interface, creative power, and other key features of CreativEase for an unlimited time.
-The demo is identical to the purchased version EXCEPT all effects have an X over their image.
-If you later install thepurchased version, any demo effects in your project will instantly lose their X and retain all effect settings.
+The demo is identical to the purchased version EXCEPT all effects have an X over their image, and new saved settings cannot be created.
+If you later install the purchased version, any demo effects in your project will instantly lose their X and retain all effect settings.
 No need to waste time reapplying the same effects in your timeline!